-McKinsey Online Application FormThe first stage of the McKinsey recruitment process is the completion of the online application form.
-In this form you are required to fill in all of your scholastic achievements.
+The first stage of the McKinsey recruitment process is the completion of the online application form.
+You are required to fill in all of your scholastic achievements on this form.
 You also need to upload your CV.
-Unlike many companies who only want a simple CV, at McKinsey they want to know about you in a more personal way.
-This means that they want to know your past work experience as well as your other skills and achievements.
+Unlike many companies who only want a simple CV, McKinsey wants to know about you in a more personal way.
+This means it is interested in your past work experience as well as your other skills and achievements.
 Of particular relevance is your application of the key values and principles of the company and where you have shown them in the past.
-This is used as a predicator for the future.
-The key values are:
+This is used as a predicator for future success or failure.
+The key values are as follows:

-McKinsey Personal Experience InterviewThere are two parts to the McKinsey interview process.
-This interview, the first of two, is an in depth look at your CV.
-Everything that McKinsey have found interesting on your CV will be up for discussion.
-For example, if you have included that you were in charge of a youth group, you will be expected to go through what you did, the challenges you faced and what you did to come through them.
-This is best done through using the STAR method.
-As well as this, all your qualifications will be under the microscope in the same way.
+There are two parts to the McKinsey interview process.
+The personal interview, the first of two, is an in-depth look at your CV.
+Everything that McKinsey has found interesting on your CV is up for discussion.
+For example, if you included that you were in charge of a youth group, you will be expected to elaborate on what you did, the challenges you faced, and what you did to overcome them.
+This is best done using the STAR method.
+Similarly, all your qualifications are put under the microscope.
 You will be asked to explain the reasons why you chose a particular course and why you think it will help you in the future.

 Some McKinsey interview questions include:

-McKinsey Case InterviewFollowing on from the personal experience interview is the McKinsey case study one.
-In the McKinsey case study interview you will be presented with a particular case, similar to the one you have already gone through in the McKinsey Problem Solving Test.
-You will work through the problems and solutions with the interviewer, analyse the different possible solutions and come to a decision on the best course of action.
-You are being analysed on your ability to think outside the box, showing your lateral thinking skills.
-This interview in many respects is like a game of chess with the interviewer; you have to respond to their challenges and mount one of your own.
-However, bear in mind that you are being measured against the key values of the company mentioned above, and to this end try to incorporate these values into your answers.
+Following the personal experience interview is the McKinsey case study interview.
+During this interview, you will be presented with a particular case, similar to one seen on the McKinsey Problem Solving Test.
+You must work through the problems and solutions with the interviewer, analyse the different possible solutions, and come to a decision on the best course of action.
+You are being analysed on your ability to think outside the box, as well as on your lateral thinking skills.
+Keep in mind that you are being measured against the key values of the company, so try to incorporate these values into your answers.
 Learn how we can help you with case studies and role plays.